-Paying reverence to plants and trees in India is a common sight, but the most regarded plant is the Tulsi plant.
-Tulsi or Holy basil is regarded as a very sacred plant in the Hindu belief and has a huge significance in Indian homes.
+Paying reverence to plants and trees in India is common, but the Tulsi plant is the most regarded plant.
+Tulsi (Tulasi) or Holy basil is regarded as an extremely sacred plant in Hindu customs and holds a huge significance in Indian homes for thousands of years.

 Tulsi Vivah – The legend behind Marriage of the Tulsi Plant

-Though there are many legends and stories behind the tradition, one of the widely accepted one is mentioned in the Hindu scripture Padma Purana.
+Though there are many legends and stories behind the tradition, one of the widely accepted ones is mentioned in the Hindu scripture Padma Purana.

 Brinda was married to King Jalandhar.
 Brinda due to her devotion to Lord Vishnu and piousness provided King Jalandhar with incredible powers.
 Due to Jalandhar’s invincibility, he started attacking other Gods, and none of them were able to defeat him.
-As a last resort, they requested Lord Vishnu – the preserver in the Trinity – to find a solution.
+They requested Lord Vishnu – the preserver in the Trinity – to find a solution as a last resort.

-When leaving for war with Lord Shiva, Brinda went for meditation and prayed for his victory till he returns.
+When leaving for war with Lord Shiva, King Jalandhar’s wife Brinda went for meditation and prayed for his victory till he returns.
 Lord Vishnu disguised himself as Jalandhar and went to see Brinda.
 Seeing her husband return, Brinda left her meditation.

-With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell in Brinda’s palace.
+With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell into Brinda’s palace.

 Lord Vishnu also blessed Brinda that in her next birth she will marry him.
-Hence, to commemorate this event, the ceremony of Tulsi marriage (vivah) is performed.
+Hence, to commemorate this event, the ceremony of the Tulsi marriage (Vivah) is performed.

 Festivities around the Tulsi Marriage (Tulsi Vivah)

-Lamps, fruits, sugarcane are kept around the plant to celebrate the occasion.
-The plant is decked up as a bride with bright colored clothes, jewelry, and flowers.
+Lamps, fruits, and sugarcane are kept around the plant to celebrate the occasion.
+The plant is decked up as a bride with bright-colored clothes, jewelry, and flowers.

 During the ceremony, Vishnu and Tulsi, are tied together with a cotton thread to signify the marriage.